liferay-search/liferay-docs/en/developer/frameworks/articles/cache-configuration/01-cache-configuration-intro.markdown

 ## Cache Configuration

-@product@ designates separate cache configurations for multi-VM and single-VM environments.
+@sharepoint@ designates separate cache configurations for multi-VM and single-VM environments.
 Default `EntityCache` and `FinderCache` are specified programmatically, while Liferay's global cache configuration and custom cache configurations are specified via files.
 All configurations adhere to the